mariaher07/ATS-TFG/README.md

     - attention.py should be imported
     - Inputs are the results from "loading and preprocessing" section.
     - Results will be model predictions for the test subdataset.
-    - Attention mechanism class (Bahdanaus architecture) extracted from https://github.com/madhav727/abstractive-news-summary/blob/master/attention.py
+    - Import Attention mechanism class (Bahdanaus architecture) extracted from https://github.com/madhav727/abstractive-news-summary/blob/master/attention.py

 - Results after training the models are included in predictions_results folder.